mostafa-meerzad/git-course/gitTopics.md

 ## Finding bugs using bisect

+git bisect is good git tool to find bugs in your project across commits

+with **bisect** you need to assign *good* or *bad* to commits in order to find the bug

+`git bisect start`  to start the bisect

+`git bisect bad` marks the last commit as a bad commit

+now you should give git a good commit so it can find the bug

+`git bisect good commitId` this commit is assigned as a good commit (no bugs)

+now your working directory is restored to a commit in the middle of bad and good commits

+`git bisect good` by running this git knows that the middle commit which head is attached to it now is a good commit (no bug)

+`git bisect bad` if the bug is present in the project

+at the end run

+`git bisect reset` the attach head back to master (the last commit)

 ## Finding contributors using shortlog

 Sometimes we need to see all the people contributing to our repo, here is how to do so